 You can elect to use ‘model articles’ (this is a generic document), which should suffice in most cases.

-When you are forming a company yourself, you may decide to create your own set of articles.
-If you opt to do this as part of your contractor company formation, you cannot set up your company online.
+When you’re forming a company yourself, you may decide to create your own set of articles.
+If you opt to do this as part of your contractor company formation, you can’t form a company online.
 Instead, you must use the postal method here (Form IN01).

 Memorandum of Association

-This agreement confirms the intention of initial subscribers to form a company in the first place.
-It will also have the following wording:
+This agreement confirms the intention of initial subscribers to form a company (UK) in the first place.
+It’ll also have the following wording:

 `each subscriber to this memorandum of association wishes to form a company under the Companies Act 2006 and agrees to become a member of the company and to take at least one share’.